 Fio2 is initially set at 1.0 and is subsequently decreased to the lowest level necessary to maintain adequate oxygenation.

 PEEP can be applied in any ventilator mode.
 PEEP increases end-expired lung volume and reduces airspace closure at the end of expiration.
 Most patients undergoing mechanical ventilation may benefit from the application of PEEP at 5 cm H2O to limit the atelectasis that frequently accompanies endotracheal intubation, sedation, paralysis, and/or supine positioning.
 Higher levels of PEEP improve oxygenation in disorders such as cardiogenic pulmonary edema and ARDS.
 PEEP permits use of lower levels of Fio2 while preserving adequate arterial oxygenation.
 This effect may be important in limiting the lung injury that may result from prolonged exposure to a high Fio2 (≥ 0.6).
 PEEP increases intrathoracic pressure and thus may impede venous return, provoking hypotension in a hypovolemic patient, and may overdistend portions of the lung, thereby causing ventilator-associated lung injury (VALI).
 By contrast, if PEEP is too low, it may result in cyclic airspace opening and closing, which in turn may also cause VALI from the resultant repetitive shear forces.
+It is important to keep in mind that the pressure-volume curve varies for different regions of the lung.
+This variation means that, for a given PEEP, the increase in volume will be lower for dependent regions compared to nondependent regions of the lung.

 Mechanical ventilation is typically done with the patient in the semiupright position.
-However, in patients with ALI/ARDS, prone positioning may result in better oxygenation primarily by creating more uniform ventilation.
+However, in patients with ARDS, prone positioning may result in better oxygenation primarily by creating more uniform ventilation.
 Uniform ventilation reduces the amount of lung that has no ventilation (ie, the amount of shunt), which is generally greatest in the dorsal and caudal lung regions, while having minimal effects on perfusion distribution.

 Sedation and comfort: